 I run the OpenStack Development Infrastructure

 I currently work full-time on OpenStack for HP.
-I lead a team that works on running the Developer Infrastructure systems for the project, as well as teams working on OpenStack Deployment (TripleO) and OpenStack Bare Metal (Ironic).
+I lead a team that works on running the Developer Infrastructure systems for the project, as well as other pure-upstream development efforts.
 I am past PTL of the OpenStack Infra Program and set up the original project gating infrastructure.
 I currently sit on the Technical Committee.
 Previously, I was a core developer on Drizzle and was a Senior Consultant for MySQL, Inc. I've been a Python hacker by choice since 2000, and am currently a member of the Python Software Foundation.

 I have a degree in Theatre Directing and went to grad school at CalArts in lighting design.
 The intersection of fields has led me to start more than one business around developing technology for and related to live performance.
 I continue to work in the theatre, and regularly light shows in New York, Seattle and Austin.

 I'm involved in the following OpenStack projects: Openstack-ci

 I have been with the project since the days when we were arguing over names.
 When we started things up, I set up the initial gating infrastructure and have either managed or been part of the management of the CI and developer infrastructure since then.

 OpenStack's success is important to me because we're getting to this dangerous place where there are tons of services that are not open.
 The Internet changed everything, and ever since the emergence of the Web as the dominant form of communication, we've been slowly backsliding into the walled gardens we were before.
 If the only Clouds that are out there belong to the Googles and Amazons of the world, then they will be able to dictate what we build and when and how we deliver it.
 The web hasn't had a gatekeeper yet - and I don't think it's time that we gain one.

 We MUST have an Open Source Cloud.
 OpenStack is best positioned to do that.